3araht/yellowbrickroad/readme.md

 # yellowbrickroad keyboard
 "There’s no place like home.”
 I designed this keyboard since I wanted to go back to Kansas, LOL.
-yellowbrickroad is a MIDI keyboard which has 53 keys (= 4 octaves+ ) to play notes.
+yellowbrickroad is a MIDI keyboard which has 53 keys (= 4 octaves+ ) placed spirally.
 Raspberry Pi Pico is used as the "brain" of yellowbrickroad.

 Size: 20 cm (approx 8 inches) x 23 cm (approx 9 inches).
 It fits in an A4 / Letter size paper.